Eidalons/moreVed/README.md

 and see the imitate of boat moving

+## Tests
+- To run test execute _make test_ or pytest -sv when system is running (expect that required packages were installed)

 #### Troubleshooting

 - if kafka or zookeeper containers don't start, make sure you don't have containers with the same name.
 If you do, remove the old containers and run the demo again.